ambitiousfew/rxd/README.md

 // Example entrypoint
 func main() {
-	// We create an instance of our service simpleService := NewSimpleService()
+	// We create an instance of our service simpleService := &SimpleService{}

-	// Customize our service options
-	svcCtx := rxd.NewServiceOpts(
-		rxd.UsingRunPolicy(rxd.RunUntilStoppedPolicy),
-	)

-  // Create our service with a name and customized options.
+	// We create an instance of our ServiceConfig svcOpts := rxd.NewServiceOpts(rxd.UsingRunPolicy(rxd.RunUntilStoppedPolicy))
-	svc := rxd.NewService("SimpleService", svcOpts)
+	simpleRxdService := rxd.NewService("SimpleService", simpleService, svcOpts)

-	// We could have used a pure function or you can pass receiver function
-	// as long as it meets the interface for stageFunc svc.UsingRunStage(simpleService.Run)

-	// We can even use an inline function instead of a receiver method svc.UsingStopStage(func(c *rxd.ServiceContext) rxd.ServiceResponse {
-		c.LogInfo("we are stopping now...")
-		return rxd.NewResponse(nil, rxd.ExitState)
-	})

-	// We pass 1 or more potentially long-running services to NewDaemon to run. daemon := rxd.NewDaemon(svc)
+	// We pass 1 or more potentially long-running services to NewDaemon to run. daemon := rxd.NewDaemon(simpleRxdService)

-  // If you wish to use your own logger, ensure you meet the logging interface
-	logger := &MyLogger{}
+	// since MyLogger meets the Logging interface we can allow the daemon to use it. logger := &MyLogger{}
 	daemon.SetLogger(logger)

 	err := daemon.Start() // Blocks main thread
 	if err != nil {
-		logger.Error(err)
+		log.Println(err)
 		os.Exit(1)
 	}

-	logger.Info("successfully stopped daemon")
+	log.Println("successfully stopped daemon")
 }
 ```